sbond75/backupMyIPhone/README.md

 ## Demo

+1. Run this to start the avahi daemon: `systemctl start avahi-daemon.service` # TODO: install how to
 1. Initialize:
    1. `sudo groupadd iosbackup` to make the `iosbackup` group
    2. Make a user just for usbmuxd in the `iosbackup` group: